mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 Both Cypress and Playwright offer [fluent-style APIs](https://en.wikipedia.org/wiki/Fluent_interface), where you chain together a series of actions into a single statement.

-Cypress more strictly adheres to the fluent style, allowing the developer to read testing logic left-to-right.
+Cypress more strictly adheres to the fluent style, allowing the developer to read testing logic left to right.

 ```javascript
 cy.get(".navbar-item [data-test-id='log-in']").should("be.visible");